 For our tutorial I'll add Alice Albertson, Bob Baker, and Charlie Charles so that we have three people in the car on the way to our music festival.

 Now that we have Participants we need some Events.
 Tap the bottom plus button to create a new Event.
 If this is your first time running Road Trip it may stop and say it would like to use your current location.
 If you tap "OK" then your events will be location tagged and can be seen on the map.
-If you would like to later change the location authorization you may do so in the Settings app under "Location Services".
+If you would like to later change the location authorization you may do so in the Settings app in the Road Trip section.

 Notice that as you tap Participants and more people take part in an event the amounts they have spent changes.
 Road Trip assumes all Participants in an Event are splitting the cost even though only the Payer actually paid the check.
 If this is not correct you can fix that in the next screen.

-Notice that Bob has a dollar sign bubble indicating that he is the Payer.
-Alice and Charlie both have a check mark bubble indicating they took part in this event.
+Bob has a green stack of money next to his name indicating that he is the Payer.
+Alice and Charlie both have the group of people with a check mark indicating they took part in this event.
 Since Bob paid the $25.75 Alice and Charlie both owe Bob $8.58 for their burgers.
 But Charlie was extra hungry so he had a slice of pie.
 Alice and Bob didn't have dessert so Charlie should pay more than either Alice or Bob.
 If I tap Charlie it toggles whether he attended this Event.
-But if I tap the blue disclosure chevron to the right of Charlie's name I can open a new screen, the Custom Share screen.
+But if I tap the blue Info button or the gray chevron to the right of Charlie's name I can open a new screen, the Custom Share screen.

 Bob's share of the gas tank is $15.37 but recall that Alice owes him $7.75 for her burger.
 Road Trip cancels these out and therefore Bob owes Alice $7.62.
 Charlie still owes Bob the $10.25 for his burger and pie (and Charlie also owes Alice $15.37 for gas which isn't displayed on Bob's screen.
 If we had a third event it would make sense for Charlie to pay for that.)